Michael Faulds

-Michael Faulds (born November 11, 1983) is a former Canadian football quarterback and the current head coach for the Wilfrid Laurier Golden Hawks football team.
-After serving three years as the offensive coordinator for the York Lions, he was hired as head coach for Wilfrid Laurier on January 8, 2013.
+Michael Faulds (born November 11, 1983) is a Canadian former football quarterback and the current head coach for the Wilfrid Laurier Golden Hawks football team.

 Playing career

 Faulds completed his five year playing career in CIS football with the Western Ontario Mustangs as the team's starting quarterback.
 Faulds set the all-time CIS passing yards record in 2009 with 10,811 yards.
 He held the record until it was broken by Sherbrooke's Jérémi Roch in 2015.

+Coaching career

+Faulds began his coaching career with the York Lions in 2010 where he served three years as the offensive coordinator.
+On January 8, 2013, it was announced that he had been hired as manager of football operations and head coach for the Wilfrid Laurier Golden Hawks.